jmichaelward/WDS-Coding-Standards/CONTRIBUTING.md

 must be from a lead.
 Once a new rule has these 5 votes, add the `Approved Rule` label and it can be merged in immediately if it's been tested in the above editors.

+All rules must be documented properly in the `README.md` file so it's reasoning, discussions, etc can all be read about.